Skip to Content

 New Studies

+A single IRB member will review each submission that qualifies for expedited review.
 The reviewer may approve the research, request modifications, or refer the research to the convened IRB for review, but may not disapprove the research.
-The reviewer must document the specific research category(ies) under which the research qualifies for expedited review.
-Completed reviewer sheets should be uploaded to Teams.

-Continuing Reviews and Amendments
+Continuing Reviews & Amendments

-Only administrative and editorial amendments and continuing review applications that meet the requirements for expedited review may be reviewed outside of the convened IRB meeting.
-The Chair delegates these responsibilities to a limited number of experienced IRB members who have undergone additional training.
-The expedited reviewer may approve the research, request modifications, or refer the research to the convened IRB for review but may not disapprove the research.
+Only administrative and editorial amendments and continuing review applications that meet the requirements for designated review may be reviewed outside of the convened IRB meeting.

 Exempt Research